thuthuat/aldermann.github.io/src/posts/picoctf-writeup/part2/index.md

 ***

 Starting from here the problem is starting to get harder.
-Let's checkout other category first.
+Let's checkout [other category](/picoctf-writeup/part3/) first before coming back here.